National Register of Historic Places listings in Florence County, South Carolina

 This is a list of the National Register of Historic Places listings in Florence County, South Carolina.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Florence County, South Carolina, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

 There are 29 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
+There are also two former listings.